 If your main goal is to seek solace in nature, but with some creature comforts, head into the mountains for a stay at Bishop Creek Lodge, Parchers Resort & Lodge or Cardinal Village Resort.
 If you were slow to reserve like we were, there are plenty of motels and hotels in Bishop that are within easy reach of the best viewings of fall colors.

-Since nature is in charge, you never know what you will see during your visit, but you can be assured you will have your breath taken away by the alluring colors of nature, no matter where they are in the transition.
+Since nature is in charge, you never know what you will see while searching for fall colors in Bishop, but you can be assured you will have your breath taken away by the alluring colors of nature, no matter where they are in the transition.
 If you need to drive further up into the mountains, head to Tom’s Place, down by Rock Creek Road, Lake Crowley, McGee Creek and Convict Lake or even further to Mammoth, June Lake and Lee Vining for stunning shows of color.

 Do you have a favorite area for checking out the fall colors?
 Share it with us in the comments below!